shawnlikescode/torva/services/rag-service/README.md

 # RAG Service

 A FastAPI-based Retrieval Augmented Generation (RAG) service for Torva.
-This service provides endpoints for document ingestion and intelligent querying using OpenAI's GPT-4 and ChromaDB as the vector store.
+This service provides endpoints for semantic search and document retrieval using OpenAI and Pinecone as the vector store.

 ## Features

-- Document ingestion with metadata support
-- Semantic search using OpenAI embedding
+- Semantic search using OpenAI's text-embedding-3-small model (configurable)
-- RAG-powered question answering
-- ChromaDB vector store for efficient similarity search
+- Pinecone vector store integration for efficient similarity search
+- Configurable number of search results
 - FastAPI for high-performance async API endpoints
+- CORS middleware support for cross-origin requests
+- Health check endpoint
+- Structured response models using Pydantic
+- Environment-based configuration

 ## Setup